 Your personal loan EMI depends on various factors, including the loan amount, interest rate, and tenure.
 It’s essential to calculate your monthly instalment beforehand so that you can manage your finances in a better way.

-Parts of the EMI Calculator
+Features of EMI Calculator

 When you approach a financial institution in order to take a personal loan, the main piece of information you are looking for is the interest rate that is being offered.
 Once you know it, and before you start using it to calculate the EMI, you need to convert the rate into a monthly one since the interest rate is always presented as an annual rate.
 To do so, the following formula is used.